 Can they be interchanged?

 When you look closely at these definitions, you can see overlaps in meaning.
-We can see, for instance, that one feeling can lead to another.
+For instance, one feeling can lead to another.
 It starts with thankfulness, which then leads to gratitude.
 Feeling grateful, in turn, transforms into appreciation and, from there, into recognition.

 Gratitude versus Appreciation